nodejs/node/doc/api.markdown

 `function () { }`

-Emitted when a stream connection successfully establishes a HTTPS handshake with its peer.
+Emitted when a stream connection successfully establishes an SSL handshake with its peer.

 ### Event: 'data'